-The replacement of both the Commodore Heim and Gerald Desmond Bridges spanning the Cerritos and Back Channels, respectively are underway.
+The replacement of the Commodore Heim and Gerald Desmond Bridges spanning the Cerritos and Back Channels, respectively, is constructed.
 The new Commodore Heim Bridge is a fixed span.
-The new replacement for the Gerald Desmond Bridge will provide for an increased vertical clearance to allow larger ships to pass through the Back Channel and into Long Beach Inner Harbor.
+The new replacement for the Gerald Desmond Bridge will increase vertical clearance to allow larger ships to pass through the Back Channel and into Long Beach Inner Harbor.
 The existing Gerald Desmond Bridge is scheduled to be demolished and removed.
-See, Chapter IX.B., "Bridges."
+See Chapter IX.B., "Bridges."